EdwinKuttappi/fastpage1/_posts/2022-09-07-Apple-Event.md

 ## Apple Watch Series 8
 The first was the Apple Watch Series 8 with a newer processor than last year and it has a temperature sensor.
 This watch also has crash detection so if it has detected you are in a crash it will notify first responders.
 It is also now capable of Bluetooth 5.3.

+## Apple Watch Ultra
+I was not expecting this watch at all, I was wondering what the purpose of this watch was, and it is for super dedicated athletes.
+I remember first seeing it at school during lunch and really liked the bands of the Series 8 Watch, but not so much the shape of the actual watch.
+Then I realized it was a whole new watch, and was made for professional athletes.